scd-github/jsd-lab-website-template/introduction to JSD/index.md

 - **Power dynamics** across direct and indirect stakeholders with unevenly distributed influence over decisions in systems design
 - **Incommensurability** across different views of the design pace it aims to address and offer a pluralist perspective

+JSD is developed throughout the book [Insolvent](/insolvent), which is the best source to get started.

 {% include section.html %}

 ## Principles of JSD